Duane Gish: Debates

 Gish's debating opponents said that he used a rapid-fire approach during a debate, presenting arguments and changing topics quickly.
 Eugenie Scott, executive director of the National Center for Science Education, dubbed this approach the "Gish gallop", describing it as "where the creationist is allowed to run on for 45 minutes or an hour, spewing forth torrents of error that the evolutionist hasn't a prayer of refuting in the format of a debate".
 She also criticized Gish for failing to answer objections raised by his opponents.
-The phrase has also come to be used as a pejorative to describe similar debate styles employed by proponents of other, usually fringe, beliefs, such as homeopathy or the moon landing hoax.

 However, Gish said a similar thing about his debate opponents, especially Kenneth Miller.
 Gish accused Miller of using spread debating, i.e. speaking very fast and bringing up so many points that there was no chance to answer them all.

-Gish was also criticised for using a standardized presentation during debates.
+Gish was also criticized for using a standardized presentation during debates.
 While undertaking research for a debate with Gish, Michael Shermer noted that Gish re-used similar openings, assumptions about his opponent, slides, and even jokes.
 For example, during the debate, Gish attempted to prove that Shermer was indeed an atheist and therefore immoral, even though Shermer said he was not an atheist and was willing to accept the existence of a divine creator.
 Massimo Pigliucci, who debated Gish five times, said that Gish ignored evidence contrary to his religious beliefs.
 Robert Schadewald accused Gish of stonewalling arguments with fabricated data.